Rkn21/BetterCellMapper/README.md

 - Adds a new row to the tower details popup with a "Locate with Google API" option.
 - Uses the Google Geolocation API to estimate the tower's latitude and longitude.
 - Opens the location in Google Maps.
 For French networks (MCC 208) additional links to **Cartoradio** and **CouvertureMobile** are provided.
-- Stores your Google API key locally using the extension options page.
-- Caches tower requests and reuses the last response when the map hasn't moved significantly, reducing server traffic.
+- Adds a Captcha limiter mechanism that caches tower requests and reuses the last response when the map hasn't moved significantly, reducing server traffic.
 Statistics about avoided requests are displayed on the options page.
+(Basically fix what CellMapper should, come on guys, is it so hard to implement a cache?).

 ![Extension screenshot](CM_screen.png)